halyph/talks/2016/scala-for_ruby_developers/slides.md

 --

-- Everething is an expression
+- Everything is an expression

 ---

 class: center, middle, inverse

-# DSLs in Scala
+# Samples in Scala

 ---